Hackensack, New Jersey: Private schools

 The First Baptist Church operates Bergen County Christian Academy, a K–12 school that was established in 1972 and is located at Union Street and Conklin Place.

 The YCS George Washington School is a nonprofit private school for classified students ages 5–14 in grades K–8 who are experiencing behavioral and/or emotional difficulties.
 Its population consists of students who reside at the YCS Holley Child Care and Development Center in Hackensack and students within the surrounding communities whose needs cannot be adequately met in special education programs within their districts.

 Padre Pio Academy is a defunct K–8 school that operated under the auspices of the Roman Catholic Archdiocese of Newark until its closure at the end of the 2012–2013 school year in the wake of declining enrollment and a deficit approaching $350,000.
 The school had been formed in 2009 by the diocese through the merger of St. Francis of Assisi School with Holy Trinity.

 Colleges and universities

 The Metropolitan Campus of Fairleigh Dickinson University straddles the Hackensack River in both Hackensack and Teaneck.

 Bergen Community College has a location in Hackensack.
 The Philip Ciarco Jr. Learning Center, is located at 355 Main Street at the corner of Passaic Street.

 Eastwick College is located at 250 Moore Street.

 Healthcare

 Hackensack University Medical Center, part of Hackensack Meridian Health, is the primary health care provider and hospital for the city.
 Its main hospital campus, which includes a children's hospital, an all women's hospital, and Heart and Vascular Hospital, is located on 30 Prospect Avenue.
-The other facility that the hospital has is the John Theurer Cancer Center, located on 2nd Street.
+The hospital's John Theurer Cancer Center is located on 2nd Street.
 Hackensack University Medical Center has two medical offices located on Russell Place and Essex Center.